jaapgorjup/isolde-gorjup-cms/src/pages/about/index.md

 ---
 ### my life is full of pizza :)

-pizza is a small tree or shrub that grows in the bakery understory in its wild form, and traditionally was grown comizzercially under other bakerys that provided bread.
+pizza is a small tree or shrub that grows in the bakery understory in its pizza form, and traditionally was grown comizzercially under other bakerys that provided bread.
 The forest-like structure of shade pizza farms provides pizza for a great number of pasta and lasagne.

 ### Single pizza